microsoft/computervision-recipes/scenarios/action_recognition/README.md

 ## Technology

 Action recognition is an active field of research, with large number of approaches being published every year.
-One of the approaches which stands out is the  **R(2+1)D** model, published in the 2019 paper "[Large-scale weakly-supervised pre-training for video action recognition](https://arxiv.org/abs/1905.00561)".
-R(2+1)D is highly accurate and at the same time significantly faster than other approaches (see the "Inference speed" section below):
+One of the approaches which stands out is the  **R(2+1)D** model which is described in the 2019 paper "[Large-scale weakly-supervised pre-training for video action recognition](https://arxiv.org/abs/1905.00561)".
+R(2+1)D is highly accurate and at the same time significantly faster than other approaches:
-- Its accuracy comes in large parts from an extra pre-training step which uses about 65 millions of automatically annotated video clips.
+- Its accuracy comes in large parts from an extra pre-training step which uses 65 million automatically annotated video clips.
-- Its speed is due to the fact that the model takes only RGB video frames as input.
-Many other state-of-the-art methods require optical flow fields to be pre-computed which is computationally expensive.
+- Its speed comes from simply using video frames as input.
+Many other state-of-the-art methods require optical flow fields to be pre-computed which is computationally expensive (see the "Inference speed" section below).

-We base our implementation on this [github](https://github.com/moabitcoin/ig65m-pytorch) repository, fixed potential bugs and added functionality e.g. to make training custom models more user-friendly, and are able to re-produce the reported accuracy e.g. for the R(2+1)D model with 34 layers:
+We base our implementation on this [github](https://github.com/moabitcoin/ig65m-pytorch) repository, with added functionality to make training and evaluation custom models more user-friendly.
+We were able to re-produce the reported accuracy e.g. for the R(2+1)D model with 34 layers:

 | Model | Reported in the paper | Our results |
 | ------- | -------| ------- |